C. J. Ham: Personal life

-Ham is a physical education and health major at Augustana and plans on teaching and coaching football and track and field.
-Since his freshman season at Augustana, he volunteered as a peer educator and mentor in the Sioux Falls School District and volunteered weekly at the Boys and Girls Club.
+Ham was a physical education and health major at Augustana and plans on teaching and coaching football and track and field.
+Since his freshman season at Augustana, Ham volunteered as a peer educator and mentor in the Sioux Falls School District and volunteered weekly at the Boys and Girls Club.

 Ham is a Christian.
 As a leader and member of Augustana's Fellowship of Christian Athletes, Ham spent time as a student engagement volunteer at Embrace Church.
 He volunteered as a speaker in advocacy groups for children with disabilities.
 Ham had a speech disorder that had affected him his entire life, and spoke about how kids can be successful in life if they believe in themselves.
 Ham has served on numerous projects with Habitat for Humanity with the Augustana football program during his career.